parsa-abbasi/parsa-abbasi.github.io/content/home/experience.md

     date_start: '2022-02-01'
     date_end: ''
     description: |2-
-        * Conducting an online Machine Learning course, which included lectures, coding assignments, quizzes, and a beta-testing process consisting of guiding and monitoring a team of more than 10 beta-testers.
+        * Conducting an online Machine Learning course, which included lectures, coding assignments, and a beta-testing process consisting of guiding and monitoring a team of more than 10 beta-testers.
         * Led the update and debug procedures for the Data Analysis course, working with a team of three debuggers to enhance the course material and fix bugs.
-        * Improved the automatic grading system for the Data Analysis course to provide more detailed feedback to students.
         * Guided students in both the Data Analysis and Machine Learning courses, answering more than 450 clarifying questions and receiving excellent feedback from students (4.9/5.0 average rating).
         * Gained expertise in designing educational materials, developing course content and objectives, mentoring learners, and optimizing course feedback mechanisms, all while working with diverse teams.